hyprwm/hyprland-wiki/pages/FAQ/_index.md

   `wl-paste -p --watch wl-copy -p ''` (`wl-paste -p --watch` watches for changes to the primary buffer, `wl-copy -p ''` clears the primary buffer)

-  **As you can see, however, this causes an endless loop (found copied text -> copy -> found copied text...).
+  **As you can see, however, this creates an endless loop (found copied text -> copy -> found copied text...).
 Therefore this method is not recommended.**

 </details>